ITenthusiasm/custom-element-discoveries/docs/extras/development-notes.md

 But what would be happening under the hood here?
 Any attributes passed to `Select` wouldn't actually get placed on any "custom select element", _nor_ would the attributes get placed on the wrapping `div` (or other element) used to contain, organize, and style the `combobox`/`listbox` within the component.
 Instead, the attributes would get passed directly to the element representing the `combobox`, because that's the only element that really makes the attributes useful.
 It's _highly_ unlikely that someone would need to supply attributes to the wrapping `div` or to any other element in the component.
 (Any necessary _styles_ could be handled with plain CSS).
 If this was deemed absolutely necessary, additional props could be exposed to satisfy this use case.

-So it is with the `<combobox-container>`.
+So it is with the `<select-enhancer>`.
 Its sole purpose is to setup the `combobox` and the `listbox` -- just like a `Select` component in a JS framework would do.
 It doesn't need to do much else; so it can safely transfer its attributes to the `<combobox-field>`.

-If it becomes apparent in the future that attributes are _needed_ on the `<combobox-container>`, then logic can be put in place to support that need.
+If it becomes apparent in the future that attributes are _needed_ on the `<select-enhancer>`, then logic can be put in place to support that need.

 ### Conclusion

 You don't have to agree with the design decision that I made, but hopefully this explanation helps you understand _why_ such an odd decision was made.
 Ultimately, what I learned from creating a Combobox Component is that it is _incredibly_ difficult to create a Web Component that mimics the `<select>`/`<option>` element's HTML and that emulates even just a _subset_ of the element's JavaScript API.
 And we haven't even discussed [complications with the Shadow DOM](https://github.com/enthusiastic-js/form-observer/blob/main/docs/form-observer/guides.md#be-mindful-of-the-shadow-boundary).

 As you start to support the features for the native `<select>` element, you are eventualy forced into situations where you have to consider trade-offs.
-For me, the trade-off was, transferring attributes from the `<combobox-container>` to the `<combobox-field>` in order to preserve the expected Developer Experience.
+For me, the trade-off was, transferring attributes from the `<select-enhancer>` to the `<combobox-field>` in order to preserve the expected Developer Experience.
 A different approach could avoid this oddity, but it would encounter other problems in the process.
 In the end, what we really need is for the [`<selectlist>`](https://open-ui.org/components/selectlist/) element to be standardized as quickly as possible.